-- 6.1 Stage One Appeals and Complaints that meet the grounds for consideration (see 4.1-4.3 above) shall be considered by a Faculty Appeals and Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any taught student case (normally this will require monthly meetings).
+- 6.1 Stage One Academic Appeals and Complaints that meet the grounds for consideration (see 4.1-4.3 above) shall be considered by a Faculty Appeals and Complaints Panel (FACP), which shall meet with a frequency that ensures that the time between submission and consideration by a panel does not exceed 20 working days for any taught student case (normally this will require monthly meetings).
 PGR FACP meetings are arranged on an as-required basis but shall meet within 30 working days of submission of the Stage One Academic Appeal or Complaint. - 6.2.
 There shall be two panels in each Faculty, one being responsible for UG and PGT cases and the other being responsible for PGR cases.
 Each Panel shall be chaired by a senior trained member of academic staff in the Faculty concerned.
-The Panel shall comprise two members of academic staff from the Faculty in question, one member of staff from a Panel in another Faculty, plus the Chair and an experienced Learning and Teaching Service or Postgraduate Research Service Secretary/Advisor.
-The Head of Learning and Teaching or Head of the Postgraduate Research Service will advise on procedural matters in relation to particularly complex cases.
+The Panel shall comprise two members of academic staff from the Faculty in question, one member of staff from a

+Panel in another Faculty, plus the Chair and an experienced Learning and Teaching Service or Postgraduate Research Service Secretary/Advisor.
+The Associate Director Academic Services (Quality) or the Associate Director (Postgraduate Research) will advise on procedural matters in relation to particularly complex cases.